Gig Delivery Drivers In Washington, D.C.

 Have You Been Misclassified As An Independent Contractor?

 Under federal wage and hour laws, you are considered to be an employee if you are economically dependent on the company you work for, as opposed to being in business for yourself.
 Courts look at a number of factors to determine whether the “economic realities” of your situation constitutes an employer-employee relationship.

-If you believe you have been misclassified as an independent contractor working in the District of Columbia, please complete the form below for a free consultation or call us toll free at: 844-895-4899.
-Our law firm represents workers on a contingent fee basis, meaning we don't get paid unless we obtain a monetary recovery for you.
+If you believe you have been misclassified as an independent contractor working in the District of Columbia, please complete the form below for a free consultation or call us at 844-696-7492.
+Our law firm represents workers on a contingent fee basis, meaning we don’t get paid unless we obtain a monetary recovery for you.
 We are here to help you through these difficult times.
 We stop wage theft!